***PUBLIC NOTICE: Sale of Public Property – A 2001 Caterpillar 416 backhoe for more details CLICK HERE

 Ordinances may be entered into an organized format and categorized for ease of use.
 This collection of ordinances, so organized, is known as the Louisburg Town Code.
 The Town Code is an easy reference to most all ordinances.
 The Code includes the Town Charter and regulations ranging from speed limits on local streets to specific requirements for Taxi driver licenses.

-The Louisburg Code Enforcement officer is Mr. Tony King, 919-497-1003.
+The Louisburg Code Enforcement officer is Mr. Phillip Slayter, 919-497-1003.
 Most common enforcement activities are related to (1) Nuisance lots which have unsafe material, high grass, trash, or debris located upon them; (2) Abandoned or Junked Vehicles in Louisburg, (3) Unsafe Housing, or (4) Animal related issues.

 Specific ordinances of interest that are often inquired about are linked to in the adjoining Section.Zoning Map